-Appendix B. OROUGH COUNCIL IONS AND TPO AMENDED TREE EVALUATION SHEE ET Location of Tree Species 1.
+DROUGH COUNCIL AND TPO AMENDED TREE EVALUATION SHE CT.
+Location of Tree UNS AND IFO AMENDED TREE EVALUATION SHE Species Species 1.
 Aesthetic Quality 3.
 Condition Excellent, large/mature, good examples of the 4 Excellent.
 No obvious defects, trees with 50+ 4 species, balanced, can also include veteran useful life ahead. trees which may be retrenched.
-Good .
+Good.
 Minor defects to be expected with age of 3 Good, medium sized or early mature trees 3 the tree.
 25+ year useful lifespan. with good shape and high potential.
 Fair, some defects which do not require the 2 Fair, semi mature trees with good form.
 Larger 2 removal of the tree or could be rectified through trees with poor shape pruning.
 10+ year useful lifespan.
-Poor .
+Poor.
 Young trees.
 Suppressed.
-Poor past 1 Poor, structural defects which will limit ability of 1 pruning. tree to be retained.
-Less than 10 years useful Unsightly .
+Poor past 1 Poor , structural defects which will limit ability of 1 pruning. tree to be retained.
+Less than 10 years useful Unsightly.
 Poor form, affected by past failure 0 lifespan.
 0 or dieback.
-Dying/Dead. - 2.
-Impact on public amenity if removed 4.
+Dying/Dead.
+2. Impact on public amenity if removed 4.
 Proximity and effect on buildings Very severe adverse impact.
-Large trees in 4 Able to grow to full mature extent without the 4 prominent locations, visible from wide area or • need for pruning to control size. • distance.
+Large trees in 4 Able to grow to full mature extent without the 4 prominent locations, visible from wide area or • need for pruning to control size. distance.
 Screen unsightly structures.
-3 Theed for pruning to control size.
-Severe adverse impact.
-Large trees clearly 3 Able to grow to reasonable maturity visible but not prominent, medium trees in without significant impact on properties, some 3 prominent locations.
+3 Severe adverse impact.
+Large trees clearly Able to grow to reasonable maturity • visible but not prominent, medium trees in ~ without significant impact on properties, some 3 prominent locations.
 2 loss of light could be experienced.
-Tree 3 Moderate impact.
-Medium trees visible but proportional to the size of garden it is located in. not prominent, small trees in prominent Correct will executively offert preparties locations.
+Tree Moderate impact.
+Medium trees visible but proportional to the size of garden it is located in. not prominent, small trees in prominent On an a dividual suggests allocation and a set of a set of the set locations.
 4 Spread will eventually affect properties 2 Little impact or no change.
 Removal may 1 with nuisance impact - shade, debris, soil open up positive views of trees or buildings depletion across entire garden. which will mitigate loss.
-Trees long way from Men and the second public viewpoints, obscured or very limited Will eventually affect buildings with public viewpoints. structural implications.
+Trees long way from public viewpoints, obscured or very limited Will eventually affect buildings with public viewpoints, obscured of very limited public viewpoints. structural implications.
 1 Improvement (or not visible to public).
-0 Buildings already affected.
-All views are from public vantage points, future 0 amenity can be taken into account.
-Total Score Category 1-4 above Maximum possible total 17 Health and Safety Score (see below) A tree with a score of 11 or above wil l be Wildlife Score (see below) considered for a TPO although a score of 0 or 1 in Total any category will negate this.
-HEALTH AND SAFETY nt dar mage or injury which could be caused if a tree loo cated c access should fall or shed branches.
-Regardless of nsidered.
-This assessment is inevitably subjective remember trees owners have a general duty of care nould be subtracted from the above scores and cou OW SI iouid de subtracteu from the above scores and cou iu be the deciding factor in borderline cases.
-Damage to property or physical injury not likely 0 where the public or residents will not be present for 1 long periods of time - W and public of residente will not be present for •
+0 I 0 Buildings already affected.
+All views are from public vantage points, future Dunungo aneady aneoleu.
+0 amenity can be taken into account.
+0 amonity can be taken into account.
+Total Score Category 1-4 above Maximum possible total 17 Health and Safety Score (see below) A tree with a score of 11 or above will l he Wildlife Score (see below) considered for a TPO although a score of 0 or 1 in Total any category will negate this.
+1